ZsgsDesign/NOJ/README.md

 ## Installation

-CentOS will be recommended for hosting NOJ, but all major operating systems are theoretically supported.
+CentOS 8 will be recommended for hosting NOJ, but all major operating systems are theoretically supported.

-Till now, NOJ have been successfully deployed to the following systems:
+We recommend running NOJ on the following platforms:

-- **Ubuntu 16.04** and above
+- **Ubuntu 20.04** and above
-- **CentOS Linux release 7.1** and above
+- **CentOS Linux release 8.0** and above
-- **Windows 10 Professional**
+- **Windows 10 Professional** (requires additional setup)

-For installation options and troubleshooting tips, see [installation](https://njuptaaa.github.io/docs/).
+For installation options and troubleshooting tips, see [NOJ Documentation](https://njuptaaa.github.io/docs/).

+> **If you are having trouble installing NOJ or requires additional help setting up, you can contact us via noj@njupt.edu.cn.**

 ## Supported Feature